 2.3 Changes in Manual

 This Policy manual may be changed from time to time by the Company.
-Changes can be made at any time and can be distributed periodically through the Company's website and all member e-mail list.
+Changes can be made at any time.
 The policies on-line at any time represent the Company's current Policy Manual.

 2.4 Exclusions from the Manual